giant robots smashing into other giant robots

 end

-context "when signed in as an admin" do
+context 'when signed in as an admin' do

-context "on delete to destroy" do
+context 'on delete to destroy' do

-setup { delete :destroy }
+delete :destroy

 ...